 On the 6th of December 2018, the Department of Health & Soci...

-It is fundamental for our clients to understand the risks involved to human life and reputational damages when things do not go to plan or there is an adverse impact which has a considerable knock-on effect.
+We work with our clients to help them understand the risks involved to human life and reputational damages when things do not go to plan or there is an adverse impact which has a considerable knock-on effect.
+As an 'active' healthcare broker, we work with you to ensure that there are no 'gaps' in cover and to ensure that business has sufficient cover in place to cover management/directors through to technicians and support staff.

 Cases where we have often seen claims, originate from: